Electronic Notary Application Instructions

 - and notify the Secretary of the Commonwealth in writing with the signature of the notary’s official name as it appears on his commission.

 Once you have gathered the data necessary to complete the application, you will find the application by going to:

 The Application process is not complete and your application will not be reviewed for consideration until your Electronic Notary Application, signature page including the electronic notary seal, and payment have been received by the Secretary of the Commonwealth's office.

 If your Application is approved, you will receive an email confirmation.

-If your Application is not approved, you will receive an email notice (stating the reasons) and your application and payment will be refunded.
+If your Application is not approved, you will receive an email notice stating the reasons.